Table of Contents

 Meniscus injuries: The menisci (medial and lateral) are made of cartilage and act as shock absorbers between bones in the knee.
 Twisting the knee can injure the meniscus.

 Dislocation: The knee joint can be dislocated, which is a medical emergency that requires immediate attention.
+Knee dislocation can compromise blood flow to the leg and have other related problems.
 This injury often occurs during a motor-vehicle accident when the knee hits the dashboard.
-Continue Reading